Little Falls, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 2.87 square miles (7.43 km^{2}), including 2.80 square miles (7.24 km^{2}) of land and 0.07 square miles (0.19 km^{2}) of water (2.54%).

 Great Notch (with a 2020 Census population of 3,289) and Singac (3,602) are unincorporated communities and census-designated places (CDP) located within Little Falls Township.

 The township has three main sub-divisions.
 Great Notch is the easternmost part of Little Falls.
 The downtown area is frequently referred to as "The Center of Town", mainly by longtime residents, and is usually referred to as simply Little Falls.
 Singac is in the westernmost portion of the township.
 Much of Singac borders the Passaic River.

 Little Falls is bordered by the municipalities of Clifton, Totowa, Wayne, and Woodland Park in Passaic County, and Cedar Grove, Fairfield, Montclair, and North Caldwell in Essex County.
-It is located about 15 mi west of New York City.
+It is located about 20 mi west of New York City.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.